JuliaLang/www.julialang.org/drafts/_posts/2012-08-16-design-and-implementation-of-julia.md

     - <a href="http://www-math.mit.edu/~edelman/">Alan Edelman</a>
 ---

-Our first technical report on the design and implementation of Julia - [Julia: A Fast Dynamic Language for Technical Computing](/images/julia-dls2012-tr.pdf).
+We describe the design and implementation of Julia in our first paper - [Julia: A Fast Dynamic Language for Technical Computing](/images/julia-dynamic-2012-tr.pdf).
+This is work in progress and comments are appreciated.